“My focus is to forget the pain of life. Forget the pain, mock the pain, reduce it. And laugh.”

 Another study showed that melatonin caused significant improvements in pain, fatigue, sleep/rest activity, depression and morning stiffness.
 The combination of fluoxetine (Prozac) with melatonin caused even greater significant reductions in both anxiety and depressive symptoms, along with reduction of fatigue.
 The symptom improvement in this combination was greater than the improvement of either drug given individually.

-In another study, melatonin (10 mg) alone or in combination with amitriptyline (Elevil – 25 mg) significantly reduced pain.
+In another study, melatonin (10 mg) alone or in combination with amitriptyline (Elavil – 25 mg) significantly reduced pain.
 As above, the symptom improvement in this combination was greater than the improvement of either drug given individually.

 Melatonin – Endometriosis